Honors Capstone Project

 This paper argues that mail correspondence among 19th century suffragists functions as a practice of creating space for cultivating a political feminist consciousness and sustaining the first women’s rights movement.
 Using Michel de Certeau’s theory of space and Nancy Fraser’s work on feminist counterpublics, letters from a variety of suffragists, including Elizabeth Cady Stanton and Susan B. Anthony, were analyzed.
 Through a close reading of these letters, this paper identifies alternative discursive patterns as they circulate within those epistolary spaces.
 The early suffragists used letters to reaffirm their identity as white, middle-class, educated, Protestant women at the same time as they subverted the meaning of “woman.”

 Mosier, Hannah-Abigail, "The Role of Mail in the First Women’s Rights Movement: A Project of Resistance and Knowledge Formation" (2017).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 1035.

 Creative Commons License